Graeme-Code/ConsensysBootCampFinalProject/ConsensysBootCamp/README.md

 Step three: Run test, to make sure the project is runnning correct.

-Step four: Configure your wallet.
-In the truffle config file replace: const mnemonic = "secret" with mnemonic of your wallet.
+Step four: Configure truffle config file.
+In the truffle config file replace: const mnemonic = "secret" with mnemonic of your wallet and the infura link with your API key.

 Step five: Run "npm install @openzeppelin/contracts"